As you continue to learn more about using WordPress, you may occasionally come across something called a blogroll.

 Links Manager – Additional Information

-If you have many links, the Link Manager plugin allows you to easily administer these using filtering, searching, and sorting functionality.
+If you have many links, the Links Manager plugin allows you to easily administer these using sort, search, and filter features.

 (Sorting your links)